-In this section, the performance of each of the R-PAL and R-EDF schedulers is evaluated using the IoT dataset [42] which described in [37].
-This data is comprised of the bootstrapped traffic generation patterns of real IoT devices whose traffic output belongs to one of the following traffic classes: Fixed Bit Periodic, Fixed Bit Aperiodic, Variable Bit Periodic, and Variable Bit Aperiodic.
+In this section, we evaluate the performance of each of the R-PAL and R-EDF schedulers under the predictive network.
+To this end, we use the IoT dataset [?] which is described in [33], comprised of the bootstrapped traffic generation patterns of real IoT devices whose traffic output belongs to one of the following traffic classes: Fixed Bit Periodic, Fixed Bit Aperiodic, Variable Bit Periodic, and Variable Bit Aperiodic.

-In addition, for each burst j of each bootstrapped device i, the deadline takes one of the following six values $\Delta_j \in \{0.5,\ 1,\ 2,\ 180,\ 600,\ 3600\ (in\ seconds)\}.$
+In addition, for each burst j of each bootstrapped device i, the deadline takes one of the following six values $\Delta_j \in \{0.5, 1, 2, 180, 600, 3600 \ (in \ seconds)\}$ .

-On this dataset, the performance of the scheduling techniques is measured for N=12 devices as well as for integer values in the range $[400 \le N \le 6400]$ with increments of 400 devices.
-For each N, one can randomly select N/4 devices from each device traffic class.
+On this dataset, we measure the performance of the scheduling techniques for N = 12 devices as well as for integer values in the range[ $400 \le N \le 6400$ ] with increments of 400 devices.
+For each N, we randomly select N/4 devices from each device traffic class.
 Thus in our simulations, the set of devices from each device class is composed of 25% of all devices that are simulated.

-Also, in order to increase the load of the system and evaluate the algorithms on a highly loaded network, for each device i in this dataset, one may decrease the data rate $R_i$ by 30% (i.e. $R_i \leftarrow 0.7R_i$ ).
-Furthermore, $\tau{\rm MAC} = 100$ ms was selected and the simulations were performed for scheduling windows with a duration of 900 seconds.
+In addition, in order to increase the load of the system and evaluate the algorithms on a highly loaded network, for each device i in this dataset, we decreased the data rate $R_i$ by 30% (i.e. $R_i \leftarrow 0.7R_i$ ).
+Furthermore, we set $\tau{MAC} = 100$ ms, and performed the simulations for scheduling windows with a duration of 900 seconds.